ramesesinc/modules-waterworks/server/rameses-gov-etracs-waterworks-services2.jar/docs/1-User Manual/3-Billing Period and Schedule.md

 ```

 Before we start defining the rules we need to create first the schedule groups.
-Because some LGU have so many customer accounts, it is natural to divide this into  groups with different schedules to manage it better.
+Because some enterprises have so many customer accounts, it is natural to divide this into  groups with different schedules to manage it better.
 Usually the group name corresponds with the start date for a group.
 For example, group 1 might start at first day of the month, group 5 might start at the fifth day of the month and so on.

 To perform the succeeding sections, you need the ff. roles: